Language selection

 Personal decision

-When you apply to the CBSA Officer Trainee – Developmental selection process, you need to be aware that you are committing to accept a posting anywhere in Canada.
+When you apply for the CBSA Officer Trainee Developmental Program, you need to be aware that you are committing to accept a posting anywhere in Canada.
 This may include rural and remote areas.
 You need to fully understand the commitment you are making and embrace the opportunity on a personal and professional level.

 The duty placement process determines your initial posting.
 This process is transparent, unbiased and equal.
 You may indicate your preference.
 However, there is a chance you may be assigned to an area of Canada that is new to you.